Sunday, January 19, 2025

 ON CREATING AN EXHILARATING NEW VISION OF ORIGINAL TUSKALOOSA

-When Bev invited me to speak to y'all, I told him my subject would be the story of Tuscaloosa's original street grid.
-I plan on showing you today how this matrix of thoroughfares which was imposed upon this landscape 203 years ago beacons you to get out of your Lay-Z-boy, to walk outside and to use your own two legs, along with your historical imagination, to make a geographically and psychologically meaningful connection to this land with your feet.
-Take a journey through time.
-Follow your bliss.
-Awaken your wonder.
-Like Matt Clinton said, "You have history at your doorstep."
 If you live in the original city, your own front door is your gateway to the past.
 Experience the timeless treasure that is Tuscaloosa.
 It's not a timelessness like seeing the vast exposed rocks of some deep canyon but two hundred years of human activity along organized routes of commerce are inviting you to take everything you have learned about Druid City history and reimagine it as you walk the sacred ground of Tuscaloosa's sidewalks.
-Mapping this old town with your feet should find you approaching each corner, each brick wall, each alleyway, each stairway and asking yourself the same question, "What happened here?"
-Your feet can transport you to the sights, sounds and smells of daily life from the lost civilizations which have occupied the same public property that all of Tuscaloosa citizens have owned and have been able to enjoy 24 hours a day/7 days a week for the past two centuries.
-Challenge yourself to learn more about the place you call home and to make each walk a learning crusade as you reimagine Tuscaloosa's streets.
+Mapping this old town with your feet should find you approaching each corner, each tree, each brick wall, each flower bed, each alleyway, each hedge row, each stairway, each mailbox and asking yourself the same questions, "What's this?"

 I left my hometown of Dothan in '68 and came here to go to the University.